 Free Fatty Acid (Oleic Acid)

-The FFA is very important to farmers and producers because it provides information about the health of the olive tree and fruit.
+The FFA is very important to farmers and producers because it provides information about the health of the tree and fruit.
 It can indicate that a tree is sick or lacks soil nutrients.

 During production, storage, and bottling it’s best to limit the amount of time the oil comes into contact with air.
-A high peroxide level means an olive oil has a shorter shelf life.
-This is also why it’s best to consume a bottle of open oil sooner rather than later.
+A high peroxide level means the product has a shorter shelf life.
+This is also why it’s best to consume an open bottle sooner rather than later.

-For the organoleptic test, the oil(s) are presented to a tasting panel that will taste and judge the oil's sensory profiles.
+For the organoleptic test, the oil(s) are presented to a tasting panel that will taste and judge the products sensory profiles.
 Some sensory defects may appear.

 Blending Old and New Oils